A new public iteration of the pre-release ZDK is now available. A basic UI has been implemented. Some issues have been fixed or corrected.

 All items can be found in the downloads section.

-I'm now presently working on ZScope, an oscilloscope-software and It appears it will require some more advanced UI elements, so I'll need to update ZUI and ZDK, too.
-You can expect the next iteration of ZDK to coincide with the first public release of ZScope.
-I was trying to get it done by the end of the year, but it seems more realistic to expect it in early 2020.
+I'm now presently working on ZScope, an oscilloscope-software and it appears it will require some more advanced UI elements, so I'll need to update ZUI and ZDK, too.

 ZDK rapidly accelerates developing native C/C++ applications on their target platforms with basic multimedia output and typical hardware input.